sharmarkara/Customer_Churn_Prediction-/README.md

    5. Customer care quality.

  ## 🔴 Key drivers for customer loyality.
-   1.Offers and services.
+   1. Offers and services.
-   2.Price
+   2. Price
-   3.Quality of product and services.
+   3. Quality of product and services.
-   4.Quality of customer services.
+   4. Quality of customer services.
-   5.Length of contract period.
+   5. Length of contract period.
-   6.Perception of telcome brand.
+   6. Perception of telcome brand.
-   7.Marketing Programmers and compaigns.
+   7. Marketing Programmers and compaigns.